 Flap reconstruction is not a woman’s only option.
 Since it is a complex surgery, it is important to run a thorough cost-benefit analysis for yourself when determining if the procedure is right for you.

 Flap Reconstruction vs. Augmentation Reconstruction

 An augmentation reconstruction is not so different from a standard Breast Augmentation.
 Hence, it is a simpler procedure that most plastic surgery practices are well-equipped to perform.
 In flap reconstruction, the donor tissue is harvested from your own body.
 This adds time to your recovery.
 For many women, however, the frontend costs pay dividends down the line.
 Your autologous donor tissue will reintegrate with the tissue at the grafting site, becoming as much a part of you as any other physical feature.
 Breast implants, on the other hand, are manufactured prosthetics.
 As realistic as they are designed to seem, implants may require periodic refresh or revision through the years as they endure the rough and tumble of a life well-lived.

 Hybrid Breast Reconstruction

 In a hybrid breast reconstruction, the flap and augmentation reconstruction procedures are combined.
-This may grant Dr. Tran more options for producing your desired results, especially in cases where there is not enough grafting tissue available.
+This may grant Dr. Rotemberg more options for producing your desired results, especially in cases where there is not enough grafting tissue available.